 What We Carry in This Category

-Right now this category holds one product: Azarius Kratom Tablets, our own pressed format in three pack sizes.
-If you'd rather go loose-powder or try a specific vein (red, green, white), those live in the main kratom category — worth browsing if you want to compare strains before committing to a pack.
+Right now this category holds one product: Azarius Kratom Tablets, our own pressed format in three colours — White, Green and Red, all 12mg per tablet, sold in a single 10-tablet pack.
+If you'd rather go loose-powder, that lives in the main kratom category — worth browsing if you want to compare formats before committing.

 Who Should Start Here

 Start with tablets if you're new to kratom and don't own a milligram scale, or if you're a returning user who's tired of the taste.
 Start with loose powder instead if you already know your strain preference and want to buy in bulk.
-If you're somewhere in between, order the smallest pack size first — there's no point buying 120 of anything before you know whether the format suits you.
+If you're somewhere in between, tablets make that easy — there's only one pack size (10 tablets), so every order is already the small, try-it-first order.
+If the format suits you, you'll be reordering, not upgrading to a bigger pack.

 Frequently Asked Questions